 I totally understand the adversion to sardines: they are stinky, small and just don't appear as cool as their bigger sibllings Salmon and Halibut.

-You have two versions to pick from.
-The pattys have some veggies snuck in.
-The Fried sardines are a crispy, healthy yet sneaky way to get them in (think kids!).
+You have two versions to pick from: The patties have some veggies snuck in.
+The Sardine Crisps are a crispy, healthy yet sneaky way to get them in (think kids!).

 Need to learn how to de-bone Sardines (optional)?
 Check out this post first.

 A guaranteed NO-DRAMA zone.

 🐟 Sardine Patties

 Adapted from "The Keto Diet by Leanne Vogel"

 Macros for 2 patties: 612 kcal - 55.5g F, 5.5g C, 22.5g P

 ◆ Patty Ingredients ◆